migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmissionClient.Recieve.RejectTx

-> The server can reply to inform the client that it has rejected thetransaction.
+> The server can reply to inform the client that it has rejected the transaction.
 A reason for the rejection is included.

 From current configuration: